isomerpages/moe-kentridgesec/_school-information/Administrative Matters/School Book List and Uniform.md

 Bookshop Vendor:&nbsp;[http://www.annkev.com](http://www.annkev.com/)
 Uniform Vendor:&nbsp;[http://www.khuniform.com](http://www.khuniform.com/)

 Parents who wish to pick up their purchases physically are still encouraged to pre-order their needed items with the 2 vendors so that the items can be collected from the vendors in school with minimal waiting time.
+(Operating Hours: 9:00 am to 3:00 pm)

 Book for an appointment slot here to buy/collect your books and uniforms: [http://www.picktime.com/krss2024](http://www.picktime.com/krss2024)&nbsp;(open for booking from 1 Nov 2024 onwards)